Stretto di Messina

 The Stretto di Messina S.p.A. company was established in 1981 in implementation of law no. 1158/1971 of the Italian government to design, build and manage the Strait of Messina Bridge.

 History

 The Stretto di Messina S.p.A. it was put into liquidation by the Monti Cabinet on 15 April 2013.
+With the "decreto ponte" (bridge decree, DL 35 of 31 March 2023), in view of the resumption of the Messina Bridge construction process, the company's liquidation status was revoked.

+Messina Bridge technical committee

+2010

+On 14 July 2010, the Stretto di Messina company and the Ministry of Infrastructure set up a technical table with the role of technical consultancy for the purpose of supervising and directing the technical design activities of the Strait of Messina Bridge.
+The committee, which remained in office until the end of the work wanted by the Monti government in 2011, was made up as follows.